REAL ESTATE REALITY ZONE

 If you only have 30 seconds read this:

-Seasonally, the national supply of single-family houses (inventory) is LOWER and will decline for a couple more months (total inventory is still 23% below the pre-pandemic level in 30 states).
+Seasonally, the national supply of single-family houses (inventory) will increase as we enter the Spring (total inventory is still 20% below the pre-pandemic level in 30 states).

-The new listing volume is a tad higher, but sellers' motivation to sell continues to be very low.
+The new listing volume is trending down, and sellers' motivation to sell continues to be very low because they have lower mortgage payments than they will get if they sell and move.
 This lack of sellers has been coined “the Great Stay.”

 Mortgage delinquency rates are 3.48%, less than the 4.5% normal pre-pandemic level.